Love her or hate her, Messenger has become a familiar Plymouth landmark, welcoming thousands of people into the theatre every year.

 Joseph Hillier also revealed her name: Messenger.
 Until then, she had been known as Bianca, the name of a character in Othello.

-As Messenger began taking shape, TRP staff began working out how they would bring this huge piece of public art from Wales to her home outside TRP in time for the official unveiling.
+As Messenger began taking shape, theatre staff began working out how they would bring this huge piece of public art from Wales to her new home in Plymouth in time for the official unveiling.

 March 2019